Kong/kong-plugin-x-custom-jwt/README.md

 if not "Authorization: Bearer" and not "Authorization: Basic" and not "mTLS Client Certificate" and not "apikey" then
     -- The Consumer's request is blocked
-    return "HTTP 401", "You are not authorized to consume this service" end
+    return "HTTP 401", "You are not authorized to access to this service" end

 -- If the Consumer sends a correct Authentication, we craft the 'x-custom-jwt' JWT